axibase/atsd/rule-engine/functions-property.md

 * `<property_type>:[<key>=<value>[,<key>=<value>]]:*`
 * `<property_type>:[<key>=<value>[,<key>=<value>]]:*abc*`

-The function returns an empty map if the entity, property or tag is not found.
+Returns an empty map if the entity, property or tag is not found.

 Examples: